Are you Going to Mexico for Dental Work?

-Typically, after deciding to go to Mexico for dental work, the next step is deciding where to stay, how to get to the destination of the dental clinic in Mexico, how to get to/from your dental appointments, where to eat, and what to expect so you can plan a safe and comfortable trip.
-As part of our referral services, we continuously monitor the local area on important things that may directly impact our patients traveling to our dental clinics in Mexico.
+When you decide to go to Mexico for dental work, the next step is deciding where to stay, how to get to the dental office, how to get to/from dental appointments, where to eat, and what to expect.
+As part of our referral services, we continuously monitor the local area on important things that may directly impact our patients traveling to our dental offices in Mexico.
 After all, we not only want you to get the best dental care in Mexico, but we want you to ensure you also have a great experience!

-The good news is, that’s our expertise, and we’re focused on limited locations so we can easily help our patients plan for their trip to Mexico.
+The good news is that’s our expertise, and we’re focused on limited locations so we can help our patients plan for their trip to Mexico.
 Moreover, we’re your ambassador throughout the process, even after you return home.
 You have our word.

 If you’ve decided to go to Mexico and want to take advantage of our personalized referral services, here are a few things to keep in mind:

-- As of August 2021, we have three vetted dental clinics in Mexico: Juárez, Los Algodones, and Cancun, Mexico.
+- As of August 2021, we have three vetted dental offices in Mexico: Juárez, Los Algodones, and Cancun, Mexico.

-- The dental clinic in Juárez is located about 15 minutes across the border in El Paso, Texas.
-The dental clinic drivers provide complimentary transfers across the border from El Paso and return you to your hotel or pick-up point in El Paso after your appointment.
+- The dental office in Juárez is located about 15 minutes across the border in El Paso, Texas.
+The dental office drivers provide complimentary transfers across the border from El Paso and return you to your hotel or pick-up point in El Paso after your appointment.
 Most of our patients stay at the Chase Suites of El Paso Residental Hotel.

-- Our vetted dental clinic in Los Algodones (AKA Molar City), Mexico, is seven miles south of Yuma, Arizona.
+- Our vetted dental office in Los Algodones (AKA Molar City), Mexico, is seven miles south of Yuma, Arizona.
 Patients can fly into Yuma or Phoenix and drive to the border, park their car in a parking lot on the U.S. side and walk across the bridge to Mexico.
-A patient care coordinator from our dental clinic will meet you on the Mexico side and escort you to the dental clinic in Los Algodones.
+A patient care coordinator from our dental office will meet you on the Mexico side and escort you to the dental office in Los Algodones.

-- There’s a popular hotel in Los Algodones foreigners often use, California Comfort & Suites.
-They provide a complimentary shuttle from the border to the dental clinic.
+- Foreigners often use a popular hotel in Los Algodones, California Comfort & Suites.
+They provide a complimentary shuttle from the border to the dental office.
 Another hotel located on the U.S. side, near the border, is Quechan Casino Resort.

-- There are also brand new Airbnbs directly above our Cancun dental clinic.
+- There are also brand new Airbnbs directly above our Cancun dental office.

-The key to organizing a safe and enjoyable trip to Mexico for dental work is to plan properly.
-Let the Beyond Borders Dental team help you choose the best dental clinic for your personal needs and guide you through the logistics at your Mexico destination.
+The key to organizing a safe and enjoyable trip to Mexico for dental work is to plan appropriately.
+Let the Beyond Borders Dental team help you choose the best dental office for your personal needs and guide you through the logistics at your Mexico destination.
 We have referred thousands of patients to Mexico for dental work, so we know how to prepare, monitor, and follow up with our patients.
-Our clearly defined protocols and processes ensure nothing is overlooked.
+In addition, our clearly defined protocols and processes ensure details are not overlooked.